SimpleDataLabsInc/prophecy-docs/docs/08-tutorials/02-low-code-jobs/reliable-ci-cd.md

 ### Why so many environments?

-Simplest alternative involves adding just one more execution environment called **production**.
+The simplest alternative involves adding just one more execution environment called **production**.
 Now you can separate your **development use-cases**, where you can use near-real data (e.g. without PII information), smaller data samples (for faster development), smaller cluster sizes (to reduce cost), from the **production use-cases**, where you push your code only after you're confident it's going to work well.
 Only the production environment has access to your real data,